 There is arguably no higher honour in the art world than being deemed a “master,” your creative output a “masterpiece.”
-Curators of the National Gallery of Canada felt the eminent Canadian painter Alex Janvier deserved that designation, exhibiting his work from 2016 to 2017 under the title “Modern Indigenous Master” (the show toured to the Glenbow in 2018).
+Curators of the National Gallery of Canada felt the eminent Canadian painter Alex Janvier deserved that designation, exhibiting his work from 2016 to 2017 under the title “Modern Indigenous Master” (the show toured to the Glenbow in Calgary in 2018).
 But then, this is an artist who, over the course of painting his Morning Star mural on the ceiling of the Canadian Museum of Civilization in the 1990s, was likened to perhaps the most famous master artist in history, earning the nickname “Alexangelo.”

 The honourary MFA is a recognition of Janvier’s grand artistic achievements, but also of his more humble, pre-Alexangelo beginnings as a student of the institution’s precursor, the Alberta College of Art (ACA).
 We caught up with Janvier while he was in town to accept the honourary MFA, completing a circle that began there in 1960, when he became ACA’s first-ever Indigenous graduate.
 The funny thing about that, he says, is it almost didn’t happen.